PureVPN Review 2020

 Additional Security Features

-Aside from the traditional security features that most VPNs offer, PureVPN offers few extra goodies that I personally haven’t seen with other VPN providers.
+Aside from the traditional security features that most VPN Apps offer, PureVPN offers few extra goodies that I personally haven’t seen with other VPN providers.

 Let’s start with Kill Switch…